Optimal decay rates for linear kinetic equations in the half-space: Hypocoercive estimates

-The fact that our paradigmatic operators fufill this spectral gap property is very classical.
+(ii) It is a classical result that our three operators satisfy the spectral gap property.
 We refer for instance to \cite{MR1803225,MR2162224} for the linear relaxation operator, to \cite{MR2386063,MR3155209} for the Fokker-Planck operator and to \cite{MR3155209} for the Laplace-Beltrami operator.
-In the two last cases, this estimate is nothing but the Poincaré inequality.
+In the two last cases, the spectral gap inequality is nothing but the Poincaré inequality. \end{proof}

+We conclude this preliminary subsection by clarifying the notion of solution employed throughout the paper.
+To this end, for any admissible weight function $\omega$ according to Definition~\ref{def:admissible} and any $k \in \mathbb{Z}$, we define the \emph{dissipation of energy} functional $\mathcal{E}_{k,\omega}$ as follows: \begin{enumerate} \item[(1)] For the linear relaxation operator, we set: